Almita's Message to Clients Regarding COVID-19

 In all instances please maintain confidentiality with all employees when they share medical information.
 If someone becomes ill, please contact your manager so they can help manage the work and risk on site.
 As we all work together to manage our way through this current situation, we encourage you to follow all AHS best practice guidelines and work together to stop the spread of the Coronavirus and other illness.
 It is in all our best interest to stay healthy and safe.

-If you have any questions please do not hesitate to contact Karoly, your direct manager or supervisor and any member of the leadership team.
+If you have any questions please do not hesitate to contact Ken Kraft, your direct manager or supervisor and any member of the leadership team.

 If we work together, we can win the battle against COVID-19 together.